 You can benefit from multiple Treasure Cards in play that apply to your Hero.
+For example, you can use a Blessing, a Fortune, and an Item to increase the bonus to an attack roll so that you can boost a single attack.
 The only exception to this rule applies to Items that provide attack or defense bonuses.
-A Hero can only gain one attack bonus and one defense bonus from items at a time.
+A Hero can gain only one attack bonus and one defense bonus from Items at a time.